Invasion of Poland: German invasion

 Following several German-staged incidents, such as the Gleiwitz incident, part of Operation Himmler, which German propaganda used as a pretext to claim that German forces were acting in self-defence, one of the first acts of war took place on 1 September 1939.
-At 04:45, the old German pre-dreadnought battleship Schleswig-Holstein opened fire on the Polish military transit depot at Westerplatte, in the Free City of Danzig, on the Baltic Sea.
+At 04:45, the old German pre-dreadnought battleship Schleswig-Holstein opened fire on the Polish military transit depot and coastal fort at Westerplatte, in the Free City of Danzig, on the Baltic Sea.
 However, in many places, German units crossed the Polish border even before that time.
 Around then, the Luftwaffe attacked a number of military and civilian targets, including Wieluń, the first large-scale city bombing of the war.
 At 08:00, German troops, still without a formal declaration of war issued, attacked near the Polish village of Mokra.
 The Battle of the Border had begun.
 Later that day, the Germans attacked Poland's western, southern and northern borders, and German aircraft began raids on Polish cities.
 The main axis of attack led eastwards from Germany through the western Polish border.
 Supporting attacks came from East Prussia, in the north, and a joint German-Slovak tertiary attack by units (Field Army "Bernolák") from the German-allied Slovak Republic, in the south.
 All three assaults converged on the Polish capital, Warsaw.

 France and Britain declared war on Germany on 3 September, but failed to provide any meaningful support.
 The German-French border saw only a few minor skirmishes, and most German forces, including 85% of armoured forces, were engaged in Poland.
 Despite some Polish successes in minor border battles, the German technical, operational and numerical superiority forced the Polish armies to retreat from the borders towards Warsaw and Lwów.
 The Luftwaffe gained air superiority early in the campaign.
 By destroying communications, the Luftwaffe increased the pace of the advance which overran Polish airstrips and early warning sites, causing logistical problems for the Poles.
 Many Polish Air Force units ran low on supplies, and 98 of their number withdrew into neutral Romania.
 The Polish initial strength of 400 was reduced to 54 by 14 September and air opposition virtually ceased, with the main Polish air bases destroyed during the first 48 hours of the war.